 The action taken under the following conditions is outside the scope of this document:

-There are P-Asserted-Identity header(s) present, but not one that contains a tel URI identity with a valid telephone number, or
+There are one or more P-Asserted-Identity headers present, but not one that contains a “tel” URI identity with a valid telephone number, or

-There are no P-Asserted-Identity header(s) present, and the From header does not contain a tel URI identity with a valid telephone number.
+There are no P-Asserted-Identity headers present, and the From header does not contain a “tel” URI identity with a valid telephone number.

-The "dest" claim value shall be derived using the following rules:
+The “dest” claim value shall be derived using the following rules:

-For a “dest” claim of type “tn”, the canonicalized value of the TN in the To header field value shall be used as the telephone identity.
+For a “dest” claim of type “tn”, the canonicalized value of the TN in the To header field value shall be used as the Telephone Identity.

-The action taken when the To header field does not contain either a tel URI identity with a valid telephone number or a service URN in the ‘sos’ family is outside the scope of the SHAKEN framework.
+The action taken when the To header field does not contain either a “tel” URI identity with a valid telephone number or a service URN in the “sos” family is outside the scope of the SHAKEN framework.

-The following special procedures shall be applied to support 9-1-1 call originations:
+The following special procedures shall be applied to support 911 call originations:

-If the To header and/or the Request-URI contains a service URN in the ‘sos’ family (e.g., urn:service:sos), a “dest” claim of type “uri” containing a service URN in the ‘sos’ family shall be permitted.
-The only dest claim of type “uri” that is currently allowed is a service URN in the ‘sos’ family, e.g.,"dest":{"uri":["urn:service:sos”]}.
+If the To header and/or the Request-URI contains a service URN in the “sos” family (e.g., urn:service:sos), a “dest” claim of type “uri” containing a service URN in the “sos” family shall be permitted.
+The only dest claim of type “uri” that is currently allowed is a service URN in the “sos” family, e.g.,"dest":{"uri":["urn:service:sos"]}.

-If the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted according to Annex C of J-STD-036-C-2, then the authentication service shall treat that calling TN as if it were a valid E.164 number; i.e., it shall canonicalize the calling TN to remove any leading '+' sign or visual separators (i.e., “.”, “-“, “(“, and “)”), and then populate the "orig" claim with the resulting digit string.
-This special procedure shall be applied only if the non-dialable callback number is a digit-string of 10 digits with leading digits "911" or 11 digits with leading digits "1911".
+If the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted according to Annex C of J-STD-036-C-2, then the authentication service shall treat that calling TN as if it were a valid E.164 number; i.e., it shall canonicalize the calling TN to remove any leading “+” sign or visual separators (i.e., “.”, “-”, “(”, and “)”), and then populate the "orig" claim with the resulting digit string.
+This special procedure shall be applied only if the non-dialable callback number is a string of 10 digits with leading digits "911" or 11 digits with leading digits "1911".

 In the above context, the term "valid telephone number" refers to a telephone number that is a nationally specific service number (e.g., 611, 911), a non-dialable callback number for an emergency call, or a telephone number that can be converted into a globally routable E.164 number, as specified in Clause 8.3 of [RFC 8224].